zhw2590582/ArtPlayer/packages/artplayer-plugin-subtitle/README.md

     container: '.artplayer-app',
     url: 'path/to/video.mp4',
     plugins: [
-        artplayerPluginSubtitle({
-            time: -1, // Subtitle delay time, ranging from -10 to 10
-        }),
+        artplayerPluginSubtitle,
     ],
 });

+// There will be a slider in the settings panel.
+// Or, you can set subtitle offset time by yourself, range from -5 to 5. art.artplayerPluginSubtitle.set(-1);
 ```

 ## License